uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 Example workflows for self-employment

 14. Create an update.
 a.
-List all self-employment businesses.</br>
+List all self-employment businesses.

 b.
 Create a self-employment periodic update.

 c.
 Trigger a tax calculation - can be triggered anytime but must be triggered at the end of the quarter to meet the obligation.

 15. Amend an update.
 a.
 List all self-employment update periods.

 b.
 Amend a self-employment periodic update.

 16. End of Period Statement.
 a.
 Get a self-employment annual summary.

 b.
 Amend a self-employment annual summary.

 c.
 Get self-employment Business Income Summary Source (BISS).

 d.
 Retrieve end of period statement obligations for a self-employment business.

 e.
 Agree with the declaration within the software.

 f.
 Submit self-employment end of period statement.

 17. Crystallisation.

 a.
 Intent to crystallise.

 b.
 Retrieve a tax calculation - to view the current calculation.

 c.
 Agree with the declaration within the software.

 d.
 Crystallisation - agree on the final calculation